MicroStrategy/embedding-sdk-docs/docs/add-functionality/filters.md

 ---
 title: Retrieve and Apply Filters
+description: You can apply filters both when an embedded dossier is being executed and after the dossier has been rendered.
 ---

 You can apply filters both when an embedded dossier is being executed and after the dossier has been rendered.